neelanshu7/Data-Structures-Algorithms/LinkedList/description.md

 	Data<br>
 	Pointer to the next node<br>

-The last node points to null (or None in Python), marking the end of the list.
+The last node points to null (or None in Python), marking the end of the list.<br>
 **Advantages:**
 	Easy to implement<br>
 	Efficient insertion/deletion at the beginning<br>